expo/expo/docs/pages/development/installation.md

 If you have an existing project, you'll need to [install the package and make a few changes](installation.md) to your **AppDelegate.m**, **MainActivity.java** and **MainApplication.java**.

 If you created your project with `expo init`, or you already have `expo` and/or other Expo modules up and running, use the tabs marked **With Expo modules**.

 If you created your project with `expo init` before SDK 43 and have `react-native-unimodules` up and running, use the tabs marked **With unimodules**.
 When you're ready, consider upgrading to the newer Expo modules by [following these steps](https://expo.fyi/expo-modules-migration).

-If you created your project with `npx react-native init` and do not have any other Expo packages installed, use the tabs marked **Without Expo Modules**.
+If you created your project with `npx react-native init` and do not have any other Expo packages installed, we are **no longer support such projects starting from version `0.8.0`**.

 > **Note**: if you are using _SDK 43 or above_, you'll need to install `expo-dev-client@0.6.0` or above.